schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 Notice, this does not introduce the```section``` or the css class.
 After some thinking, I wanted that include to stick to one thing.
-I also didn't want to inclusion of content to be coupled to its semantic context, so
+I also didn't want the inclusion of content to be coupled to its semantic context, therefore
 * the first line introduces the semantic context
-* Next, I give it a level 2 hearer.
+* Next, I give it a level 2 header for where it resides it the context of its use
-* Finally, use the file includer passing in the filename.
+* Finally, use include the file while passing in the filename.

 ### Lie Reveled